 Steel can also be recycled infinitely without any loss of quality, and recycling 1 ton of steel conserves 2,500 pounds of iron ore, 1,400 pounds of coal, and 120 pounds of limestone.

 Reduce: Can your own foods in reusable glass canning jars, and cook dry beans purchased in bulk instead of buying their canned counterparts.
 Replace canned carbonated beverages with a home soda-making machine, such as the Sodastream.
 You can also buy recycled aluminum foil.

 Reuse: You can wash and reuse aluminum foil and aluminum dishes and trays.

 Recycle: Recycling aluminum is efficient, so salvage as much as you can.
 In some states, you can redeem aluminum cans for money, usually 5 to 10 cents apiece.
-To find out whether your state participates, look at Bottle Bills in the USA.
 For other metals, locate a local scrap yard that will take your scrap metal.
 You may receive cash for your efforts, and some metals, such as copper, are especially valuable.

 Is it worth it?
 Yes.
 Every ton of recycled paper saves the energy equivalent of 165 gallons of gasoline, or enough energy to power the average U.S. home for six months.
 According to the EPA, recycling paper causes 35 percent less water pollution and 74 percent less air pollution than making paper from raw materials.
 Recycled paper supplies about one-third of the materials used to make other U.S. paper products, and paper can be recycled five to seven times before its fibers become too short.